Bo Snerdley: Biography

 Golden was born July 16, 1955 while his family lived in Buffalo, New York.
-His grandfather, Ulysses Golden, born in Augusta, Georgia in 1890, left Georgia early in life and moved to Buffalo, where he got a job with the New York Central Railroad as a dining room cook.
-Advancing to porter, raising seven children on his salary plus tips.
-Arthur Golden, fifth of seven and Jame's father, went to college, pursuing a career as journalist and contemporary writer.
+His grandfather, Ulysses Golden, born in Augusta, Georgia in 1890, left Georgia early in life and moved to Buffalo, where he got a job with the New York Central Railroad as a dining room cook, advancing to porter, raising seven children on his salary plus tips.
+Arthur Golden, fifth of seven and James’s father, went to college, pursuing a career as journalist and contemporary writer.
 After serving in both World War II and the Korean War, he came home to Buffalo and married, moving his family to St. Albans, Queens in 1956.

 Golden attended Andrew Jackson High School in Queens, New York, graduating in 1973.
 He then attended City University of New York-Queens College from 1973 to 1976.

 In his early twenties, Golden worked at radio station WWRL as a marketing and research director and later served as the radio station's first music research director.
 From 1992 to 1998, Golden co-hosted (with Joel Santisteban) a political call-in show, The James and Joel Show, on WABC radio in New York.

 The Rush Limbaugh Show

 Golden served as call-screener, engineer, and producer for The Rush Limbaugh Show radio program starting in 1988 and running over three decades to Limbaugh's death in 2021.
 He gained the nickname "Snerdley" as part of tradition with Limbaugh's radio staff (the "Bo" added off athlete Bo Jackson's name).
 Golden was also part of the production team on the Rush Limbaugh television program, which aired from 1992 through 1996.
 He worked from a control booth off the air with Limbaugh, bantering with the host "via an internal talk-back circuit" (an IFB).
 Golden was occasionally accorded airtime on the program.

 In February 2008, Golden was assigned (as "Snerdley") a satirical cameo role by Limbaugh as the show's Official Criticizer of Barack Obama.
 Golden referred to himself as an "African-American-in-good-standing-and-certified-black-enough-to-criticize-Obama guy," and declared that he was speaking, "on behalf of our E.I.B. brothers and sisters in the hood."
 The role became an occasionally recurring feature during Obama's presidency.

 After Limbaugh's death in February 2021, Golden was still credited as the show's producer for the replacement hosts.
 He remained involved in publication of The Limbaugh Letter, Limbaugh's newsletter, through its final issue in October 2021.
-In May 2021, he launched a podcast Rush Limbaugh: The Man Behind the Golden EIB Microphone on IHeart Radio.
+In May 2021, he launched a podcast Rush Limbaugh: The Man Behind the Golden EIB Microphone on iHeartRadio.

 From 1998 to 2001, Golden served as vice-president for programming at Talkspot.com, where he also hosted two Internet radio programs.